groupe-carvi/daic-rs/README.md

 # daic-rs

-A Rust wrapper for Luxonis [DepthAI-Core V3](https://github.com/luxonis/depthai-core).
+An experimental Rust wrapper for Luxonis [DepthAI-Core V3](https://github.com/luxonis/depthai-core).

 > [!CAUTION]
-> The crate is still in active development and may not be usable.
+> This crate is experimental and still in active development as such may not be usable.

 Our core goals with daic-rs are:
 - [x] To make it 'Battery Included' by resolving any native dependancies for the crate users.